Pylons/pyramid_chameleon/docs/index.rst

     config.include('pyramid_chameleon')

 #) If you're using ``pyramid_zcml`` instead of imperative configuration,
-   wnsure that some ZCML file with an analogue of the following contents is executed by your Pyramid application::
+   ensure that some ZCML file with an analogue of the following contents is executed by your Pyramid application::

     <include package="pyramid_chameleon"/>